The Cheeky Monkey Media Blog

 As with any email marketing campaign, we ran a test on this email.

-- The first email variation didn’t include a description for the rebates.
+- The first email variation didn’t include a description of the rebates.

 - The second email variation included a description of the rebates.